metadata toggle

 Contraindications

-Do not use in animals with known hypersensitivity to penicillin and other substances of the β-lactam group.
+Do not use in cases of hypersensitivity to penicillin and other substances of the ß-lactam group or to any of the excipients.

-Do not use in rabbits and rodents such as guinea pigs, hamsters or gerbils.
+Do not use in rabbits and rodents such as guinea pig, hamster or gerbil.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-Do not handle this product if you know you are sensitised or if you have been advised not to work with such preparations.
+Do not handle this veterinary medicinal product if you know you are sensitised or if you have been advised not to work with such preparations.

-Handle this product with care to avoid exposure, taking all recommended precautions.
-Do not smoke, eat or drink while handling the product.
-During preparation and administration of the medicated drinking water, skin contact with the product and inhalation of dust particles should be avoided.
-Wear gloves and an appropriate dust mask when applying the product.
-Wash hands and contaminated skin immediately after handling the product.
+Handle this veterinary medicinal product with care to avoid exposure, taking all recommended precautions.
+Do not smoke, eat or drink while handling the veterinary medicinal product.
+During preparation and administration of the medicated drinking water, skin contact with the veterinary medicinal product and inhalation of dust particles should be avoided.
+Wear gloves and an appropriate dust mask when applying the veterinary medicinal product.
+Wash hands and contaminated skin immediately after handling the veterinary medicinal product.

 In the event of eye or skin contact, rinse the affected area with large amounts of clean water and if irritation occurs, seek medical attention.